-The most striking feature of the Fund's work in the year ended 30 June 2018 was the marked increase in applications from women in hardship.

-The Trustees have tried to respond fairly and effectively to the increase.
-This was achieved in a number of ways.
-The Trustees set limits on the amounts they would offer for standard items to ensure that money would be fairly distributed, although the average grant amount would be less generous.
-They increased the rate of response by introducing an online grant assessment process to supplement the six formal meetings they hold each year.
-In addition, they released £30,000 from their reserves to free up cashflow.
+Trustees have noted a marked increase in applications, year-on-year, for the past few years.
+This trend continued in the year ended 30 June 2019.
+The increase in applications comes from women in hardship rather than the other beneficiary groups, i.e. artists and nurses.
+The Trustees have sought to respond fairly and effectively to the increase.
+The Trustees have set limits on the amounts they would offer for standard items to ensure that money would be fairly distributed, although the average grant amount would be less generous.
+They increased the rate of response by using an online grant assessment process to supplement the six formal grants meetings they hold each year.
+In addition, they released £ 39,526 from their reserves to free up cashflow.

-During the year ended 30 June 2018 the Trustees considered 965 (2017 - 704) grant applications from individuals.
-832 (2017 - 622) applications were approved subject to meeting final payment condition.
-Subsequently, 809 (2017 - 570) individuals met all conditions, representing a 41.9% increase in the number of grants.
-A few grant offers were withdrawn at the applicant's request if they were no longer needed.
+At the six grants meetings held during the year ended 30 June 2019, the Trustees considered 1,131 (2018 - 965) grant applications from individuals.
+1,021 (2018 - 832) applications were approved subject to meeting final payment condition.
+Subsequently, 1,019 (2018 - 809) individuals met all conditions, representing a 26% increase in the number of grants.
+A few grant offers were withdrawn at the applicant's request as they were no longer needed.